-Resistant Starch is the Healthy Carb You’ve Been Craving
+7 Reasons Resistant Starch is the Healthy Carb You Crave

 What is ‘starch’ and why does it matter

-We tend to think of starches as waistline-killers, foods that get us on a cycle of feeling hungry all the time, and leading to belly fat.
+We think of starches as the enemy.
+They’re waistline-killers, foods that get us on a cycle of feeling hungry all the time, and lead to belly fat.
+When it comes to simple starches, this can all be true.
 But not all starches are the same.
+There’s are ‘simple starches’ and ‘resistant starches,’ and when it comes to health and nutrition, these pack an entirely different punch.

 The key difference between a simple and a resistant starch is how they’re broken down in our bodies.
 Simple starches are broken down in the small intestine.
-They can spike blood sugar and leave us feeling hungrier than ever.
+This gives us a quick energy spike, along with the inevitable crash when our blood sugar plummets.

 Here’s a deeper dive into the various health benefits of this process.